-The auditor conducted eight Reentry Support Specialist interviews, including two lead Reentry Support Specialist.
+The auditor conducted Reentry Support Specialist interviews, including the lead Reentry Support Specialist.
 All staff interviewed indicated that they received annual training on how to conduct proper pat searches and to use the security wand to perform a pat search on a member of the opposite gender.
 The RSS staff report that it is not the practice of the facility to conduct cross gender pat searches.
-They state that if necessary, they can call on an RSS staff member from the other facility to conduct a same gender search.
+They state that if necessary, they can call on an RSS staff member to central control to conduct a same gender search.
 They all state that at no time do they conduct strip or body cavity searches.
-When questioned on how they were trained to conduct a cross-gender pat search, the RSS staff state that they will have the resident remove all items from their person, remove all outer layers of clothing (down to a single layer of street clothes), and have the resident shake their clothing at the waist and/or bra strap.
-The RSS will then use a security wand to go over the person's body.
-At no time during this type of search will the staff member touch the resident.
+When questioned about transgender searches, most of the RSS staff, which has under six months of employment, report that they have never worked with a transgender resident.
+RSS staff that have worked at the facility longer than six months report that in the last twelve months they have housed one transgender resident.
+The resident was only at the facility for a few days before contacting a probation office and requesting to be removed from the program.
+The RSS staff that worked with the transgender resident report that the resident was housed on the male floor and male RSS staff conducted pat searches.
+The resident was permitted to use the single use bathroom during the stay.
+There were no issues reported related to pat searches during the stay.